-1. Structural Controls and Stormwater Collection System Operation: (continued)
+1. MS4 Operation & Maintenance: (continued)

 b.
 Additionally, to satisfy the requirements of this section, the permittees shall continue to implement the SWMP elements identified in Part III.A.1 of this permit.

 2. Areas of New Development and Significant Redevelopment: The permittees shall continue the comprehensive master planning process (or equivalent) to reduce the stormwater discharge of pollutants from MS4s, which receive discharges from areas of new development and significant redevelopment, after construction is completed to the MEP.